winston0410/range-highlight.nvim/README.md

 	},
 	-- disable range highlight, if the cmd is matched here.
-Value here does not accept shorthand excluded = { cmd = {} },
+Value here does not accept shorthand excluded = { cmd = {} }, debounce = {
+		-- how long to debounce, set to 0 to disable wait = 100,
+	},
 })
 ```